embedded-machine-learning/eml-mobile-photo-app/README.md

 Get to the Android Developer Website https://developer.android.com/studio and Download the latest version of Android Studio.

 Once downloaded, run the installer and follow the instructions.

+To open this project just open it with "Open existing project" in the opening dialog.

 ### Setup the model converter